-Here are the most visited rivers for rafting.
-Ecuador has more density of rivers than any country in the world.
-In one area you can find rivers from class one to six.
-The water route begins in the Andean highlands where little streams form and go down to the Amazon basin in the west, and to the Pacific coast in the east.
+The following are the most frequently visited rivers for rafting.
+Ecuador has more river density than any other country in the world.
+In one area, you can find rivers ranging from class one to six.
+The water route originates in the Andean highlands, where tiny streams form and flow down to the west Amazon basin and the east Pacific coast.

-The rivers we travel are easily accessible, are clean water and mild climate, perfect place for rafting.
+The rivers we visit are easily accessible, have clean water and a mild climate, making them perfect for rafting.

 Rafting Class II

-The Napo River is one of the main tributaries of the mighty Amazon river, after the class 3 section, it comes to a calmer part of class II rapids, on the way you can enjoy the view of the Amazon Basin and different geological formations.
-This trip is perfect for families and kids, we take a delicious box lunch with fruits and drinks to eat on the way.
+The Anzu is a tributary of the Napo River and is one of the main tributaries of the mighty Amazon River.
+After the class 3 section, it comes to a calmer part of class II rapids.
+On the way, you can enjoy the view of the Amazon Basin and different geological formations.
+This trip is perfect for families and kids; we eat a delicious box lunch with fruits and drinks on the way.

 Mulaute River

 The Mulaute River is at the end of the cloud forest on the western Andean slopes.
-The Mulaute its a beautiful calm class 2+ river, green water and fantastic scenery, this is the perfect add-on to your Mindo Adventure trip or on the way to the beach, great for friends, families and kids
+The Mulaute is a beautiful calm class 2+ river, with green water, and fantastic scenery.
+This is the perfect add-on to your Mindo Adventure trip or on the way to the beach, and it is great for friends, families, and kids.

 Rafting Class III: